When to Renew Car Insurance: What to Expect and How to Save

 Decide Whether to Renew, Switch or Adjust

-If a competitor comes in lower for equivalent coverage, switching at renewal is clean and straightforward.
-Start the new policy before canceling the old one to avoid a coverage lapse.
-If you're staying, use this moment to adjust limits, add endorsements or raise your deductible.
+If a competitor comes in lower for equivalent coverage, use an online quote comparison tool to confirm the difference before switching.
+Switching at renewal is clean and direct or start the new policy before canceling the old one to avoid a coverage lapse.
+Factor in any cancellation fees from your current policy when calculating the true cost of switching.
+If you're staying, use renewal to adjust limits, add endorsements or raise your deductible.
+Review any policy changes your insurer has made that could affect your rate for the coming term.

 5. 5